 Reading Inc. sponsors educational programs and services to help those families and special needs children with a learning difficulty.
-One in five children (that’s 20%) have some form of a learning disability, which makes learning and keeping up with classmates much more difficult.
+One in five children (that’s 20%) have some form of a learning disability or special need, which makes learning and keeping up with classmates much more difficult.

-The bigger problem, the one that few see and understand, is that the slow kids in the class are identified by classmates, the teacher, and themselves as different, and not as smart as all the other kids.
+Being unable to keep up with the other students in their class can cause an added problem to the child’s learning difficulties.
+Few see or understand that the slow kids in the class are identified by classmates, the teacher, and themselves as different, and not as smart as all the other kids.
 This challenges a child’s self esteem and self confidence, and is much more difficult to remedy than dyslexia, and actually interfers with a learning.

 These children repeat to themselves, over and over again, that they are not as smart as the other kids, and this notion is further reinforced every time they are called on to participate in the class activity, and can not, either because they do not know how or because of their anxiety.